 This chapter describes the organization of the code, provides instruction on the GitHub workflow and the code review process, and outlines the release procedure.
-It is assumed that the reader is familiar with using basic GitHub features and has a GitHub account set up.
+It is assumed that the reader is familiar with using basic GitHub features.
+A GitHub account is necessary if a user would like to make and contribute code changes.

-7.1.1 UFS Atmosphere
+7.1.1 Authoritative Repositories